Python Programming Examples

-Now enter any two numbers say 30 and 60, one by one.
+Now enter any two numbers, say 30 and 60, one by one.
 Here is the output after supplying these two numbers:

-Now the result will not get displayed until you enter the correct password.Here is the output after entering the correct password, that is codescracker:
+Until you enter the correct password, the result will not be displayed.Here is the output after entering the correct password, which is codescracker:

 Last message before starting the series of Python examples